Benign prostatic hyperplasia

 - A score reduction of 5 points indicates modest symptom relief

-- A score reduction of 5 - 10 points indicates moderate symptom relief
+- A score reduction of 5 to 10 points indicates moderate symptom relief

 - A score reduction of more than 10 points indicates large symptom relief